USS Wyoming (BB-32): 1931–1941

 After returning to Philadelphia on 1 January 1931, Wyoming was placed on reduced commission.
 Under the terms of the London Naval Treaty signed the previous year, Wyoming was to be demilitarized.
 During the demilitarization process, her anti-torpedo bulges, side armor, and half of her main battery guns were removed.
 She was back in service by May, and on the 29th, she took on a crew of midshipmen from Annapolis for a training cruise to Europe, which began on 5 June.
-While en route on 15 June, Wyoming rescued the disabled submarine and took it under tow to Queenstown, Northern Ireland.
+While en route on 15 June, Wyoming rescued the disabled submarine and took it under tow to Queenstown, Ireland.
 While in Europe, she stopped in Copenhagen, Denmark, Greenock, Scotland, Cadiz, Spain, and Gibraltar.
 The ship was back in Hampton Roads on 13 August; while on the cruise, Wyoming was reclassified as "AG-17", to reflect her new role as a training ship.